sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 		- Bar chart for file sizes
 		- Boxplot for writing times
 		- Boxplot for reading times
-	- Exporting the results in tabular format
+	- Exporting the results in a tabular format
-- Side-by-Side comparison
+- Side-by-side comparison
 - Use cases
 - Conclusions
 - References